Swing-team/pendulums-web-client/deployment-checklist.md

 * Build and test the app locally with ng build -prod
 * Commit and push version tag
 * Pull app on server and do `npm install` if needed and then `ng build -prod`

 ## Desktop app
 * For desktop app uncomment `httpOptions: { withCredentials: true, responseType: 'json' }` in `src/app/app.config.json`, then do every steps from the web app building instruction, instead of the last part (`ng build -prod`)
+* Update the version in electon-app/package.json
-* Build desktop app for your platform using `npm run electron:build` or build for other platform using thier correspond script:
+* Build desktop app for your platform using `npm run electron:build` or build for other platforms using their corresponding script:

     | Platform | Script |
     | ------------- |:-------------:|
     | Linux | `npm run electron:build:linux` |